 Cardiovascular exercise itself doesn’t impair muscle growth, but too much cardiovascular exercise does.
 What constitutes too much typically depends on the duration of your individual cardio sessions and the total amount of cardio you perform each week.
 That being said, you should use HIIT workouts for shorter cardio durations and perform these workouts only 2 or 3 times per week to ensure you’re accelerating, rather than impairing, muscle growth.

-How to structure HIIT workouts to achieve your goals
+How to structure HIIT workouts for weight loss goals

 There are countless variations on HIIT workouts and a number of ways you can customize a workout to best suit your needs.
 Factors include: